marcustyphoon/marcustyphoon/README.md

 - [x] ~~make the show originals beta use dropdowns in settings~~ nevermind probably; too hard to describe the options well
 - [x] ~~maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad~~ decided not to; probably too performance intensive
 - [ ] fix interaction between no-recommended and show-originals (and blacklist and etc etc)
-- [ ] add back the sidebar button
+- [x] add back the sidebar button
 - [ ] add back the legacy code (possibly rebuilding the extension)
+- [ ] check functionality on non-react pages
+- [ ] check functionality on all page types
-- [ ] undraft the PR with xkit.interface.hide when it comes out
+- [ ] use xkit.interface.hide when it comes out
 - [ ] maybe look into radio buttons
 - [ ] maybe add excluded blogs
 - [ ] implement whatever changes no recommended gets from the PR review